carljm/dotfiles/README.md

   - flake8

 Install with npm:
-  - jshint
+  - eslint

 Compile:
-  - recent versions of Python in /opt, to match aliases in bash_aliases
+  - recent versions of Python in ~/pythons/, to match aliases in bash_aliases